How To Find Quality Tools For Cheap On Craigslist

 I was looking for vintage American tools.
 Delta, Craftsman, Powermatic, Atlas, etc. Most of these sold between 1940 and 1970 are still available on the used market and many folks undervalue them.
 Some times they need parts replaced and sometimes they just need rust removed.
 There are also some that should be avoided.
 You need to know your market before you buy.

 Know What It’s Worth

 This basically means what it is worth to you.
 Many of my tool purchases have been less than $100.
 The band saw and router wing were among the exceptions, but they were both screaming good deals!
-If I find a 1950 gap bed Delta lathe in my area, I’d be willing to spend more on it as well.
+If I find a 1950 gap bed Delta lathe in my area, I’d be willing to spend more on it as well because I’ve been looking for one for ages, especially after reading these great CNC lathe projects here.
+There are so many good ideas that I can’t wait to get stuck into.
 A lot of time, you can get better deals if you’re willing to put in time and cost to fix them up.
 There are many resources out there for vintage tool parts and repairs.
 You just have to decide what your time is worth.